Isabella Calthorpe: Personal life

 While single, she appeared regularly in the society pages of Tatler, Harper's Bazaar and Hello!

 On 6 March 2013, she married Sam Branson, filmmaker, former model, and son of business tycoon Sir Richard Branson.
 The couple married at his father's private safari lodge near Kruger National Park, with guests including Princess Beatrice of York and Princess Eugenie of York.

-On 9 September 2014, it was announced on the Virgin website that the couple were expecting their first child, a daughter named Eva Deia Branson, who was born on 19 February 2015.
+The couple's first child, a daughter named Eva Deia Branson, was born on 19 February 2015.
 They had their second child, a son named Bluey Rafe Richard Branson, on 18 January 2017.